dazuma/toys/toys/docs/guide.md

 a "quick" mode—then `-q` will be repurposed for your flag, but `--quiet` will still be present to decrease verbosity.

-    # Repurposes -q to set the quiet option
+    # Repurposes -q to set the "quick" option instead of "quiet"
-    flag :quiet, "-q"
+    flag :quick, "-q"

 You may also completely disable a flag, and _not_ repurpose it, using the `disable_flag` directive.
 It lets you mark one or more flags as "never use".